Search this site

 "This is also an instance of the British governance you were singing praises of."

-A villager chipped in with his characteristic rustic accent, "Daftaran ma ghoos pavat nahi, oos par itta mijaz (can't enter an office but shows temper)"
+A villager chipped in with his characteristic rustic accent, "Daftaran ma ghoos pavat nahi, oos par itta mijaz (He isn't allowed to enter any office, yet acts high-and-mighty)"

 The scene had greatly embarrassed Ishwari.
 He snapped out at me in English, "What an idiot you are, Bir."